 If you want to make the gluten free Lemon Poppy Seed Muffins vegan, you can try using an alternative egg (made with flaxseed, for example) or omitting it altogether, as well as replacing the buttermilk with a vegan version made with dairy-free milk and apple cider vinegar.

 Whether you make these Lemon Poppy Seed Muffins vegan or choose another method to make healthy Lemon Poppy Seed Muffins, definitely give them a try!

 **Did you make this recipe?
 Please give it a star rating below or leave a comment!**

 Lemon Poppy Seed Muffins

-Delicate and decadent, these tangy Lemon Poppy Seed Muffins are studded with tiny black bits and coated in a sticky-sweet glaze that makes you come back for more!
+Delicate and decadent, these tangy Lemon Poppy Seed Muffins-studded with tiny black bits and coated in a sticky-sweet glaze that makes you crave for more!
 Just like you get from the bakery.